The success of most businesses rests on the marketer’s ability to reach prospects in the right places online.

 The best way to craft effective descriptions for your lead capture forms is to focus on the value for the user.

-If your description can answer a question that has been keeping your audience up at night, it greatly increases your chances of getting a conversion.
+If your description can answer a question that has been keeping your audience up at night, it greatly increases your conversion rate optimization.

 Pro Tip: Make sure you use your audience’s language according to your marketing personas and include words and phrases that will resonate with them.